Skip to content

 Broadacre Cropping Initiative (BACI)

-A research partnership between the University of Southern Queensland and the Queensland Department of Agriculture and Fisheries.
+A research partnership between the University of Southern Queensland and the Queensland Department of Primary Industries.

 In December 2014, the University and the Department entered into a broadacre grains RD&E partnership to build synergies, critical mass and research capacity to enhance the delivery to Queensland's cropping industries.
 The partnership focused on specific fields of wheat pathology, winter crop nematology, summer grain pathology, agricultural engineering and agricultural systems modelling.